charlestonsoftware/moneypress-ebay/readme.txt

 Please direct all inquiries to: info@cybersprocket.com

 == Changelog ==

+= v1.2.2 (August 26 2010) =
+* Added support for filtering products by category ID
+* Changed the title
+* Added additional options in navigation on plugin page

 = v1.2.1 (June 14th 2010) =
 * Add missing image from v1.2 release.